145

 Plant based gums

 Most of the gums we use in ice cream are derived from plants.
-What sorts of plant?
-Well, generally they're extracted from seeds or seaweeds!
+And generally, they're extracted from seeds or seaweeds!

 Locust bean gum (E410)